WizzardSK/gameflix/README.md

 ## Usage - Recalbox (unmaintained)
 For Recalbox, you need to copy [custom.sh](recalbox/share/system/custom.sh) file to your system folder in shared drive.
 It will launch automatically at system boot.
 It should also install rclone config file in system folder.
 Thumbnail folders are mounting too.

-Raspberry Pi 4 version also supports zipped libraries for Atari 800, Amstrad CPC and ZX Spectrum.

 Recalbox version is no longer maintained cause I do not use it anymore and don't have time to maintain it now.